SaloniGoyal01/NumPy/README.md

 Learn NumPy :-

-NumPy is a Python library.
+NumPy is a Python library. <br>
-NumPy is used for working with arrays.
+NumPy is used for working with arrays. <br>
-NumPy is short for "Numerical Python".
+NumPy is short for "Numerical Python". <br>